 Early mechanical

-calculators, in author's collection
+calculators and models, in author's collection

 Hahn's